INoD: Injected Noise Discriminator for Self-Supervised Representation Learning in Agricultural Fields: Experimental Evaluation

-We observe from \tabref{tab:maskrcnn} that our approach outperforms all the pretraining baselines by more than \SI{1.85}{pp} on the instance segmentation task.
+We observe from \tabref{tab:maskrcnn} that our approach outperforms all the pretraining baselines by more than \rebuttal{\SI{4.12}{pp}} on the instance segmentation task.
 This substantial improvement in performance is a consequence of a distinct increase in both the crop and weed classes and can be attributed to the rich semantic understanding brought about by our pretraining framework.
-Further, we observe that all approaches demonstrate comparable AP\textsubscript{50} scores but \net~significantly outperforms them by \SI{6.71}{pp} on the AP\textsubscript{75} metric.
+Further, we observe that \net~significantly outperforms \rebuttal{the baselines by \SI{9.54}{pp}} on the AP\textsubscript{75} metric \rebuttal{while surpassing them by only \SI{2.97}{pp} on AP\textsubscript{50}}.
 This disparity between the AP\textsubscript{50} and AP\textsubscript{75} metrics highlights the uncertainty of segmentation predictions of the baselines in challenging regions such as leaf structures and leaf boundaries.
 We also visually verify this observation using qualitative results in \secref{qual}.

-\tabref{tab:semseg} presents the performance of \net~for semantic segmentation in terms of the mIoU metric.
-The mIoU score is computed as the average over the crop, weed, and background (soil) classes.
-We observe that \net~exceeds the best-performing baseline by \SI{1.2}{pp} which can be attributed to an improved segmentation ability on the crop and weed classes.
-Further, we also note that supervised ImageNet pretraining demonstrates superior results compared to three self-supervised baselines namely BYOL, InsLoc, and DenseCL for this target task.
+\tabref{tab:semseg} presents the performance of \net~for semantic segmentation in terms of mIoU.
+The mIoU \rebuttal{metric} is computed as the average over the crop, weed, and background (soil) classes.
+We observe that \net~exceeds the best-performing baseline by \rebuttal{\SI{1.32}{pp}} which can be attributed to an improved segmentation ability on \rebuttal{the crop class.
+While AgriBT shows superior results on the weed class, it performs poorly on crop detection.} Further, we note that supervised ImageNet pretraining demonstrates superior results compared to three self-supervised baselines namely BYOL, InsLoc, and DenseCL for this task.
 This large disparity underlines the degraded performance of existing SSL algorithms for semantic segmentation in agriculture fields.